About

 Blair Johnson

-Design and Web Editor
+Design and Web Director

 Blair Johnson is a poet and PhD candidate in the Poetics Program at the University at Buffalo, based in Brooklyn, New York.
 She received her MFA in poetry from Washington University in St. Louis.
 Her poems have been published in Diagram, Boston Review, and Best American Experimental Writing.
 In collaboration with her partner Luke Williams, she makes code poems and handmade books.